Features and Ease of Use

 Networktech’s shared hosting plans are priced competitively, with a 40%-off promotion at the time of writing this review.

 You can pay for shared hosting plans in Argentine pesos, Chilean pesos, or U.S. dollars via PayPal, Banco Credicoop, Mercado Pago, Rapipago, DineroMail, or a CuentaDigital account.
-Monthly and annual billing cycles are available, but there is no money-back guarantee (as far as I can see) to make you feel better about signing up for more than a month.
+They offer monthly and annual billing cycles, but I don’t see any money-back guarantee to make you feel better about signing up for more than a month.

 The customer support team can be contacted 24/7 by submitting a support ticket, or during office hours via live chat, email, or online contact form.
 Unfortunately, live chat was not available when I wanted to try it, and my test ticket submission received no reply.